 PM Khan likely to fly for Saudi Arabia, Iran after concluding China visit

-ISLAMABAD: Prime Minister Imran Khan is likely to pay visits to Saudi Arabia and Iran after concluding his ongoing three-day visit to China, citing sources, ARY News reported on Wednesday.
+ISLAMABAD: Prime Minister Imran Khan is likely to pay visits to Saudi Arabia and Iran after concluding his ongoing two-day visit to China, citing sources, ARY News reported on Wednesday.

 The role of PM Imran Khan gets significant importance for the establishment of regional peace as the preparations for his next visits have been commenced, diplomatic sources said.